BlackXWulf/Flying-Through-The-Years/README.md

 ## Data Preperation
 After getting the data for the number of engines and injury severity incidents data and accident dates, I will be prepping the data to focus on number of engines and injury severity
 # Exploratory Data Ananlysis
+After cleaning the data I'll be creating a bar chart showing the average number of engines and injury severity
 # Conclusion

 ## Limitations